JPISolutions/unified-industrial-automation-namespace/structures/readme.md

 ## Level 0

 This is a logical organizational unit.
 It helps if it represents a business unit, a country, a producing pool or basin or some other large encompassing category.
+ISA95 dictates this is the "Enterprise" level.

 Oil and gas applications typically benefit from having this level represent the business unit, basin or other large geographic division (North/South) at this level.